TerrapinATL/linux-audio-moode-prep/linux.audio.flac-cleanup-guide-v8.md

 It is intended for users who maintain large music collections and want a consistent process for correcting metadata issues, verifying file integrity, and preparing libraries for long-term archival.

+Note: Always work off a backup library copy until a clean copy has been secured by sha512 hashtags.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

 02. Requirements